jrpotter/notebook/notes/data-structures/b-tree.md

 %%ANKI
 Basic
 Consider a B-tree of order $7$.
-How many children $c$ can each non-root node have?
+How many children $c$ can each internal non-root node have?
 Back: $4 \leq c \leq 7$
 Reference: Donald Ervin Knuth, _Art of Computer Programming, 3: Sorting and Searching_, 2. ed., 34.
 (Reading, Mass: Addison-Wesley, 1995).
 <!--ID: 1723211542063-->